fastsitephp/fastsitephp/README.md

 	</tbody>
 </table>

 FastSitePHP is a modern open source Framework for building High Performance websites and API’s with PHP.
 FastSitePHP has been designed for fast performance, coding flexibility, long term stability, ease of use, and a better overall development experience.
 FastSitePHP is minimal in size so it quick to download and easy to get started.
-FastSitePHP was first published in November of 2019 however it was written and used over many years and is extremely stable containing a large number of unit tests.
+FastSitePHP was first published in November of 2019, and it was written and used over many years prior to its release.
+As of 2024 has been used in a variety of applications and websites and is extremely stable and contains many unit tests.

 This repository contains FastSitePHP’s Framework and main Website.

 FastSitePHP includes many Standalone Components that can be used without using the main Application object or Framework so it’s easy to use FastSitePHP with other PHP Frameworks or Projects.

-## :dizzy: Why use FastSitePHP?
+## 💫 Why use FastSitePHP?

 |<img src="https://github.com/fastsitephp/fastsitephp/blob/master/website/public/img/icons/Performance.svg" alt="Great Performance" width="60">|<img src="https://github.com/fastsitephp/fastsitephp/blob/master/website/public/img/icons/Lightswitch.svg" alt="Easy to setup and use" width="60">|
 |---|---|